Ritchiegit/bvnGPS/README.md

 1. bacterial GPS, viral GPS, and noninfected GPS;
 2. decision tree, random forest, and support vector machines based on GPS selected;
 3. AUC performance of Decision tree, random forest, and support vector on internal test data and external validation data.
-(Other performance could be calculated with python file in `visualization/`, such as accuracy, sensitivity, specificity, and ROC curve)
+(Other performance could be calculated with `visualization/`, such as accuracy, sensitivity, specificity, and ROC curve)